gitter-badger/grav-skeleton-course-companion/README.md

 2. Web server login credentials (username and password)

 **Installation Steps**
-1. Download the most current release at [getgrav.org/downloads/skeletons](https://getgrav.org/downloads/skeletons)
+1. Download the most current release at [getgrav.org/downloads/skeletons](https://getgrav.org/downloads/skeletons) or from [hibbittsdesign.org](http://hibbittsdesign.org/blog/posts/grav-course-companion-early-release-now-available/grav-skeleton-course-companion-bv-prototype.zip)
 2. Unzip the package onto your desktop
 3. Copy the entire Grav Course Companion folder to your Web server
 4. Point your browser to the Web server folder